cybozu-go/moco/docs/design.md

 Creating mysql users and initializing data-dir are done in an init container of which image is the same with the `mysqld` container, so the MySQL pods are not restarted at the upgrade.

-On the other hand, `my.cnf` is created by merging the following three configurations.
+`my.cnf` is created by merging the following three configurations.

 - Default: This is created by the operator and contains default value of `my.cnf`.
 - User: This is created by users and contains user-defined values of `my.cnf`.
 This overwrites Default values.
 - Constant: This is created by the operator.
 This overwrites User values.

-If the default and constant configurations are implemented in an init container, the container might be updated every time the version of the operator changes and the operator restarts the existing MySQL clusters frequently.

-To avoid these unnecessary restarts of the clusters, we implement the merging logic in the operator and prepare another container image that is responsible only for outputting the merged contents to `my.cnf`.
-This container image is independent of the operator's image.
 The operator contains the Default and Constant configurations for all MySQL clusters, and the User configuration for a certain MySQL cluster specified in the cluster's CR.
-The operator then merges these three configurations to create a `my.cnf` template.
+The operator merges these three files and creates a ConfigMap that will be mounted on MySQL Pods.
-The init container receives the merged `my.cnf` template and fills it with run-time values, e.g. the Pod's IP address.
+For instance-specific parameters such as `server-id`, an init container creates a supplementary config file.
+The main `my.cnf` contains a stanza to include this supplementary config file.

+If users want to change their MySQL cluster configurations without restarting Pods, they should use `SET GLOBAL ...`.

 So, in short we prepare an init container that does the following two things.

 1. Initialize the MySQL cluster, for example, creating necessary users.
-2. Export the `my.cnf` template received from the operator to a file.
+2. Create a supplementary config file for `my.cnf`.

 For this purpose, the `moco-agent` binary is provided by [cybozu-go/moco-agent](https://github.com/cybozu-go/moco-agent).
-If users want to use their custom image, they have to include the binary in the image.

-If users want to change their MySQL cluster configuration, users basically should execute mysql commands like `SET GLOBAL ...`.
-In case that we cannot avoid restarting MySQL cluster to apply changes in the user-defined `ConfigMap`, we should execute a command like `kubectl moco graceful-restart CLUSTER`.

 Behaviors
 ---------